mjbots/moteus/docs/reference/configuration.md

 difference between the commanded and measured velocity in revolutions per second.
 If set to `nan` (the default), no fault is triggered.

+## `servo.max_regen_power_W`

+When regenerating, moteus will dissipate energy in the windings in the motor in order to limit the maximum regenerative power to the input bus below this amount.

+`nan` disables the feature, in which case only flux braking will result in energy being dissipated in the windings.

+`0` means allow no regenerative power to the input bus.

+WARNING: The amount of power that can be dissipated in the windings is subject to the current limit of the board, along with the supply voltage and phase winding resistance.
+Once moteus reaches the maximum amount of power that can be applied to the phase windings, further power will be directed to the input bus regardless of the value of this setting.

 ## `servo.flux_brake_margin_voltage`

 Selects the flux braking point relative to the currently configured `servo.max_voltage`.  `flux braking point = max_voltage - flux_brake_margin_voltage`.